 The Lower Ark District formed a Water Activity Enterprise in 2003 to manage the District's water assets and provide services to the District on a reimbursable basis.
 The Lower Arkansas Valley Water Enterprise Fund would be the contracting entity for this project.
-This approach has successfully completed on four prior CWCB grants (two concerning the Super Ditch, including two WSRA grants, and two concerning the State Engineer's Irrigation Improvements Rules).
+This approach has successfully completed on five prior CWCB grants (two concerning the Super Ditch, including three WSRA grants, and two concerning the State Engineer's Irrigation Improvements Rules).

-establisl ect funded by the WSRA grant.
-In order to expedite the contracting process the CWCB has ned a standard contract with provisions the applicant must adhere to.
-A link to this standard contract led in Appendix 3.
-Please review this contract and check the appropriate box. х The Applicant will be able to contract with the CWCB using the Standard Contract The Applicant has reviewed the standard contract and has some questions/issues/concerns.
+5. Successful applicants will have to execute a contract with the CWCB prior to beginning work on the portion of the project funded by the WSRA grant.
+In order to expedite the contracting process the CWCB has established a standard contract with provisions the applicant must adhere to.
+A link to this standard contract is included in Appendix 3.
+Please review this contract and check the appropriate box.
+The Applicant will be able to contract with the CWCB using the Standard Contract The Applicant has reviewed the standard contract and has some questions/issues/concerns.
 Please be aware that any deviation from the standard contract could result in a significant delay between grant approval and the funds being available.